Never Always, Never NeverNever Always,

 Patrick Gilbert is the CEO of AdVenture Media and author of Never Always, Never Never and the bestselling Join or Die.
 He has been ranked among the top 5 PPC experts worldwide and has delivered keynotes at Google events across three continents.

-More about Patrick →Enjoyed this?
+More about Patrick →

 Subscribe for more articles on strategy, AI, and what's actually working in marketing.